Battle damage assessment: Objectives

+Assessment process

+U.S. joint guidance describes battle damage assessment as a structured analytical process that evaluates physical, functional, and system-level effects and informs follow-on targeting decisions.
+The process relies on intelligence and operational reporting, including information derived from intelligence, surveillance, and reconnaissance (ISR) activities, and is refined as additional information becomes available.

+Assessment is performed using many techniques including footage from in-weapon cameras, gun cameras, forces on the ground near the target, satellite imagery and follow-up visits to the target.
+For nuclear weapons, special techniques may be required due to the extensive damage caused and difficulty in approaching the site.

-Limitations of battle damage assessment
+Limitations

 BDA relies on humans to interpret and analyze the data collected from various sources.
-Despite improvements in the data capture techniques limitations were exposed following the 1991 Gulf War in the assessment process when the data supplied by on-board cameras was not analysed correctly.
+Despite improvements in the data capture techniques, limitations in the assessment process were exposed following the 1991 Gulf War when the data supplied by on-board cameras was not analyzed correctly.
 This flawed analysis resulted in incorrect or incomplete information being given to local commanders on the extent of the damage caused.
 In particular the analysis did not reliably identify whether a target had been damaged (but remained militarily viable) or was no longer a threat.

 Use of misinformation

-Information on battle damage is highly valuable to the enemy and military intelligence and censors will endeavour to conceal, exaggerate or underplay the extent of damage depending on the circumstances.
+Information on battle damage is highly valuable to the enemy and military intelligence and censors will endeavor to conceal, exaggerate or underplay the extent of damage depending on the circumstances.
 Following the Bluff Cove Air Attacks during the Falklands War, the British military misled the media into exaggerating the real casualty numbers from less than 50 killed to a range of 400–900 killed and wounded.
 This misinformation is believed to have contributed to the weak resistance faced by the British during the subsequent assault on Port Stanley.